What Perimenopause Therapy Actually Looks Like and Why It's Different From Regular Talk Therapy

 I offer in-person sessions in Manzanita, Oregon and telehealth therapy across Oregon and Washington.
 My practice is small, selective, and based on a good fit.
 I work with women who are ready to go beneath the surface, not just manage symptoms.

-If you're navigating perimenopause and looking for a therapist who understands both the neuroscience and the soul of what you're going through, I'd love to connect.
+If you're navigating perimenopause and looking for a therapist who understands both the neuroscience and the deeper dimensions of what you're going through, I welcome the chance to connect.
 A free 15-minute video consultation is available for new clients.

 Chrystal